History of Formula One: DFV engine, 12-cylinder engines, and the arrival of sponsorship, safety, and aerodynamics (1968–1976)

-Unfortunately, 1968 was the year that former double World Champion Jim Clark died in a Formula 2 race in Germany.
+1968 was the year that former double World Champion Jim Clark died in a Formula 2 race in Germany.
 This was a tragedy for the sport and many of its fans and within the next few years, many of the drivers campaigned for more safety at races to stop more deaths from happening.

-The 1968 Matras most innovative feature was the use of aviation-inspired structural fuel tanks but the FIA decided to ban the technology for 1970.
+The 1968 Matra's most innovative feature was the use of aviation-inspired structural fuel tanks but the FIA decided to ban the technology for 1970.
 For 1969 Matra made the radical decision to withdraw its works team and build a new car using structural tanks for the Tyrrell team, even though it would be eligible for only a single season.
 The 1969 season started with cars using larger and more sophisticated wings than the previous year.
 When both Lotus cars broke their wings' struts and crashed at the Spanish Grand Prix, the FIA banned wings for the next race at Monaco.
 They were reintroduced later in the season but were to be restricted in size and height and attached directly to the chassis in a fixed position.

 Safety became a major issue in Formula One and the Belgian Grand Prix at Spa did not take place as the drivers boycotted the circuit after safety upgrades were not installed as demanded.
 Stewart won the 1969 title easily with the new Matra MS80, a spectacular achievement from a constructor and a team that had only entered Formula One the previous year.
 It remains the only title won by a chassis built in France.
 1969 also saw a brief resurgence of interest in four-wheel drive with a record of four such cars on the field at the British Grand Prix.
 Johnny Servoz-Gavin became the one and the only driver to score a point with a 4WD, finishing sixth with the Matra MS84 at the Canadian Grand Prix, although the front wheel transmission was actually disconnected.
 Wide tyres and downforce had proved to be better means of increasing grip, and the technology was largely abandoned.
 Jacky Ickx finished second in the championship for Brabham, competitive again after dropping its Repco engines in favour of the DFV.